braughtg/DickinsonHFOSS-COMP190/README.md

 Dickinson counts courses rather than credit hours and COMP 190 counts as 1/2 course (equivalent to 2 credit hours).
 As such, the course would, under non-Pandemic conditions, meet for 75 minutes once per week for 14 weeks plus a three-hour final exam period each semester.
 To reach 1/2 course credit, there would be a nominal expectation of 3 to 4 hours of work outside of class each week.

 The semester in which this course was developed and first offered (fall 2020) was taught remotely due to the COVID-19 pandemic.
 This presented numerous challenges.
-The result was that there were 11 instead of 14 meetings, meetings were shortened to 10-20 minutes to adapt to asynchronous video delivery, and hands-on activities were designed to be completed with asynchronous support.
-Upon reflection, these meetings and activities should be readily and effectively adaptable to in-person instruction.
-Full 75-minute meetings would provide time for discussion, question and answer, opportunities to review past activities, exploration of enrichment topics and for students to begin work on the current activities.
+The result was that there were 11 instead of 14 meetings, meetings were shortened to 10-20 minutes to adapt to asynchronous video delivery, and hands-on activities were designed as _workshop style_ guided explorations to be completed with asynchronous support.

+While produced for use during a semester of remote instruction, these meetings slides and activities should be readily and effectively adaptable to in-person instruction.
+The same introductory presentation could be used, with the expanded 75-minute meeting times providing additional time for discussion, question and answer, opportunities to review past activities, exploration of enrichment topics and for students to begin work on the activities.
+Development of materials for additional meetings, bringing the total to 14, will enable the course to more fully meet the stated learning objectives.
 The course is set to be offered in-person in fall 2021.
+Materials will be revised and expanded at that time.
+Some detail on the revisions and expansions are included in the [Reflections & Improvements](#reflections-&-improvements) section below.

-## Course Outline & Materials:
+## Course Materials & Outline:

-The course can be broken into three topics, each with individual course meetings and activities as outlined below.
+Logically the course is divided into three topics, each with individual course meetings and activities as outlined below.
 A brief description of each topic and the focus of each of its class meetings are provided.
-For each class meeting the Power Point deck used for the introduction and the hands-on activities used are also provided.
-All of the material can be downloaded as [a single zip file](materials/COMP190Materials.zip) as well.
+For each class meeting the Power Point slide deck for the introduction and the activities assigned are linked below.
+All of the material can also be downloaded as [a single zip file](materials/COMP190Materials.zip).

+For each meeting the introductory lecture is intended to be a near _minimal_ introduction to the content necessary to begin the activities.
+They try to convey the big ideas, essential vocabulary, and to clarify particularly troublesome details.
+Each is intended to set the students up for the activities.
+The activities then both both review the key points of the lectures and model good practices for independent learning of new material.
+The activities asking a variety of questions ranging from very direct facts that focus in on essential terms and ideas, to reporting results that confirm and reinforce hands-on steps, to more open questions that ask them to apply or reflect on the content of the activity.

 #### A. Unix Introduction